Math circle

-A math circle is a learning space where participants engage in the depths and intricacies of mathematical thinking, propagate the culture of doing mathematics, and create knowledge.
-To reach these goals, participants partake in problem-solving, mathematical modeling, the practice of art, and philosophical discourse.
-Some circles involve competition, while others do not.
+A math circle is an extracurricular activity intended to enrich students' understanding of mathematics.
+The concept of math circle came into being in the erstwhile USSR and Bulgaria, around 1907, with the very successful mission to "discover future mathematicians and scientists and to train them from the earliest possible age".

 Characteristics

 Math circles can have a variety of styles.
 Some are very informal, with the learning proceeding through games, stories, or hands-on activities.
 Others are more traditional enrichment classes but without formal examinations.
 Some have a strong emphasis on preparing for Olympiad competitions; some avoid competition as much as possible.
 Models can use any combination of these techniques, depending on the audience, the mathematician, and the environment of the circle.
 Athletes have sports teams through which to deepen their involvement with sports; math circles can play a similar role for kids who like to think.
 Two features all math circles have in common are (1) that they are composed of students who want to be there - either like math, or want to like math, and (2) that they give students a social context in which to enjoy mathematics.